aaberg/sql2o/docs/fetching-data-lazy/index.md

 leftmenu: fetchdatalazy
 ---

-If you need to read a large amount of data, you may run into memory issues using executeAndFetch(), which reads all results into an in-memory list.
-You can use executeAndFetchLazy() to iterate through a result set lazily and ensure you do not run out of memory.
-However when using this, be careful to close the returned iterable when you are done, or you will leak a database connection.
-As additional caution, be careful exposing the returned iterable outside of your data layer, because a connection is open during the life of the iterable.
+If you need to read a large amount of data, you may run into memory issues using executeAndFetch().
+You can use executeAndFetchLazy() to iterate through a result set and ensure you do not run out of memory.

+**Warning:** When using executeAndFetchLazy() you MUST close the returned iterable in a finally block, or you will leak a database connection.

-As an example, let's say you have millions of tasks in your task table, and you want to read them all in batches of 1,000, flushing each batch to a file as you go:
+As an example, let's say you have millions of tasks in your db and you want to read them in batches of 1,000, flushing each batch to a file as you go:

 {% highlight java %}
-public class Task {

-    private Long id;
-    private String description;
-    private Date dueDate;

-    // getters and setters here
-}
-{% endhighlight %}

-{% highlight java %}
 public void readAndFlushAllTasks() {

-    String sql =
-        "SELECT id, description, duedate " +
+    String sql = "SELECT id, description, duedate " +
                  "FROM tasks";

     final int BATCH_SIZE = 1000;